 they may act worked-up and fidgety.
 Just remember these types of behaviors are normal and expected.
 As the teacher, I will always strive for and encourage

 active involvement but realize, at times, kids simply want to watch and then will participate the next time.
 Everyone is progressing quite nicely.
-Even
+And if

-though some aren’t quite matching pitch yet, don’t be fooled.
-With consistent practice in class and home exposure, it will come!
+your child isn’t quite matching pitch yet, don’t be worried.
+With consistent practice in class and home exposure (listening and singing along to lots of

 We're starting to read from the staff!!
 AMAZING!
 This week we played a ‘baby step’ on the bells.
 We’ve been playing with baby steps on the staff up to this